NVIDIA Vs. The Media ft. GamersNexus

 which is

-something that Jensen Juan, the CEO, talks about on stage as being part of their technology suite that is, big surprise, AI accelerated
+something that Jensen Juan, the CEO, talks about on stage as being part of their technology suite that is,

 that effectively multiplies the frame rate

-this different to like DLSS and things like that?
+to be used as a smoothing technology.
+So it's this is this different to like DLSS and things like that?
+Or is that

-It is part of the DLSS or the Deep Learned Super Sampling technology suite.
+it is part of the DLSS or the Deep Learned Super Sampling technology suite.
+So it's sort of, it's almost like a subset of DLSS.

+Right.
 And so it basically just looks better at higher resolution.

 It fills in the frames, I'm guessing.
+Just trying to simplify.

+Yeah.
 So yes, the simplest version of it is MFG sort of interpolates frames.

 And so the GPU is working with its own software to construct these frames and construct pixels based on what it thinks is going to happen next.
+And we've actually tested it.

+And there's situations where it's not bad.
 There's situations where it's awful, like with any technology.

 But what it does is

-on a chart, chart, if you just look at the number that comes out, the so-called frame rate or the amount of frames in a given period of time,
+on a chart, if you just look at the number that comes out, the so-called frame rate or the amount of frames in a given period of time,

-that looks higher with this technology.
+that looks higher with this technology,

-But it's not measuring the same thing as something without this technology.
+but it's not measuring the same thing as something without this technology.

 So it's effectively, you know, you're comparing apples and oranges if you try to put real frames that are rendered in the traditional way up against these generated AI frames that are effectively guessing at what they should look like.